the Pärnu International Documentary and Anthropology Film

 NO COMMERCIAL VALUE – ONLY FOR CULTURAL PURPOSES

-festival does not return preview DVD or Bluray discs of
+there are sent preview DVD or Bluray discs of

-selected films.
-These discs will stay in the library of the
+the films, these discs will stay in the library of the

 festival, located in the Museum of New Art of Pärnu, for